aspose-words/Aspose.Words-Documentation/sharepoint/user-s-guide/using-aspose-words-for-sharepoint-in-a-workflow/_index.md

 ﻿---
-title: Using Aspose.Words for SharePoint in a Workflow
+title: Using Aspose.Words for SharePoint in a Workflow - Aspose.Words for SharePoint
 articleTitle: Using Aspose.Words for SharePoint in a Workflow
 linktitle: Using Aspose.Words for SharePoint in a Workflow
 description: "This guide describes available workflow scenarios with the Aspose.Words for SharePoint."